LangStream/documentation/building-applications/api-gateways/README.md

 # API Gateways

-API gateways in LangStream are WebSocket endpoints that allow applications to interact with agents via message topics.
+API gateways in LangStream are HTTP/WebSocket endpoints that allow applications to interact with agents via message topics.

 Messages contain a key, a value, and headers for metadata.
 This metadata is used to connect clients to topics and can be used to [filter messages.](message-filtering.md)